EvgeniiTitov/ml-pool/README.md

 - Release as a package
 - Test if a worker just fails (raise manually) - hangs the monitor thread
 - Test with proper model (YOLO or something) - fix loading Torch model

+Feature 1 - Improved get_scoring_result API
+- Pass ScoreModelCallable as a parameter?
+What if a user has different callables for scoring the same model?
+Now you assume there is only a single function to do that
+- Explicit args=(), kwargs={} parameters for the schedule_model_scoring (how threading.Thread does it)